Guest post from Negotiation Experts

 According to the American Community Survey, Denver, Colorado, has a 12.4% divorce rate.
 That means at least one in every eight marriages ends up in divorce.

 If handled poorly, the divorce process can drag on, with long-term adverse effects.
 Your image may suffer, your assets may depreciate, your emotions may cause scarring, and your kids may not adjust well to the changes.
 With the right preparation, a divorcing couple can work out a process with less stress.
 Here are five common mistakes to avoid when negotiating a divorce.

 Negotiating Based On Emotions

 Marriage and divorce are highly emotive affairs.
 It’s almost impossible to lock out your emotions during the divorce process.
 Still, acting overly passionate may do you more harm than good.

 If you find yourself acting overly impassioned, it’s worth talking to a relevant expert.
 A family therapist can help you work out some of the emotional pain you may be going through.
-Denver negotiation courses can equip you with skills that you can apply to work with your spouse on reaching a mutually satisfying settlement.
+Sales training in NYC can equip you with skills that you can apply to work with your spouse on reaching a mutually satisfying settlement.
 A divorce lawyer can negotiate the legal clauses on your behalf.